JPDovale/vortecx/packages/rubyk-cli/README.md

 };
 ```

-Setting the property `-{^file}-` in the `name` field will make the generated class name in the file take the value provided after the `--file` flag, but using camelCase with the first letter capitalized.
+Setting the property `-{^file}-` in the `name` field will make the generated class name in the file take the value provided after the `--file` flag, but using PascalCase with the first letter capitalized.

 Example:
 For the input `npx rubyk g test -m test -f create`, we will get the following structure: